ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-'/incidents/incident': This list specifies the network incident entries, such as the service-instance leaf-list and the sources/probable-causes containers may reveal customer-identifiable information (e.g.,which VPN services are affected, which customer endpoints are involved).
+'/incidents/incident': This list specifies the network incident entries, such as the service-instance leaf-list and the sources/probable-causes containers may reveal customer-identifiable information (e.g., which VPN services are affected, which customer endpoints are involved).
 Unauthorized read access of this list can allow intruders to access network incident information and potentially get a picture of the broken state of the network.
 Intruders may